naagrace/FUTURE_DS_01/README.md

 # FUTURE_DS_01
-🛍️ Retail Sales Power BI Dashboard (E-commerce Analysis) Task one of Future interns Data Science and Analytics internship
+🛍️ Retail Sales Power BI Dashboard (E-commerce Analysis) Task one of the 'Future interns Data Science and Analytics internship'

 📊 Objective

 To gain business insights from online retail sales data by answering key questions that help understand product performance, customer behavior, and sales trends.

 ## 📁 Dataset

 The dataset used is publicly available on [Kaggle](https://www.kaggle.com/datasets/ertugrulesol/online-retail-data).
 It contains records of transactions from an online store.